bitfocus/companion-module-studiocoast-vmix/README.md

 This module now supports Companions HTTP API, providing endpoints that can be used by 3rd party applications, and as a Data Source in vMix itself.
 Information on the API endpoints is available in [docs/HTTP_API.md](./docs/HTTP_API.md)

 # Recent Patches
+**V2.1.2**
+- Added v26 support for 15 Mixes
+- Fixed selected mix on setMultiviewOverlay
+- Fixed some missing variables for Mixes

 **V2.1.1**
 - Fixed some HTTP request types
 - Fixed some variable names